kartoza/rir-dashboard/documentation/docs/tutorial/user_tutorial.md

 👨‍🏫 Click on Adan Yabaal (the text) in the **Information Panel** under the pie chart.

 🧑‍🏫 Once a single district is selected, the **Information Panel** will show all the indicators for that specified region and the severity of the situation for each indicator using different traffic light colors.
-You can click on each indicator for more detail like Child protection and you will see more information and a simple infographic.
+You can click on each indicator for more detail like Child protection, and you will see more information and a simple infographic.
 We will look at the **Information Panel** with different data further on in this tutorial and show how the simple infographic in the detail section can show changes over time if the data has such information.

 👨‍🏫 Click on **PiN-Child Protection** (the text) in the **Information Panel** and observe the information and simple Infographic and hover your mouse over it.